 and

-pip install spacy
+pip install spaCy

 Additionally, both frameworks use external resources.
-NLTK uses task specific data sets while SpaCy provides a complete language model which are available in different sizes for multiple languages.
+NLTK uses task-specific data sets, while spaCy provides complete language models, which are available in different sizes for multiple languages.
 These resources have to be downloaded separately.

-There are a few differences between both frameworks.
-First of all, in NLTK for a particular problem there is a vast number of algorithms from which you can choose while in spaCy for a particular problem you will only find the best state-of-the art algorithm according to the developers of spaCy.
-Moreover, input and output in spaCy is based on an object-oriented model which is centered around the corresponding document object.
+There are a few differences between the two frameworks.
+First of all, in NLTK for a particular problem there are a vast number of algorithms from which you can choose, while in spaCy for a particular problem you will only find the best state-of-the art algorithm according to the developers of spaCy.
+Moreover, input and output in spaCy is based on an object-oriented model centered around the corresponding document object.
 On the other hand, in NLTK strings are used as input and output for the respective functions.
-Another important difference is that NLTK does not support word embeddings while in spaCy vector-based word embeddings are used.
+Another important difference is that NLTK does not support word embeddings, while in spaCy vector-based word embeddings are used.

 Implementing Selected NLP Concepts with spaCy